 St. Francis CSI Church

-Paradesi Synagogue: Paradesi Synagogue is the oldest port in Kochi built-in 1568 by the Spanish and Dutch Sephardic Jews.
+Paradesi Synagogue: Paradesi Synagogue is the oldest port in Kochi built in 1568 by the Spanish and Dutch Sephardic Jews.
 This port represents the taste and traditions of the ancient Kerala culture.
-This is the most visited place in the Kochi tour.
+This is the most visited place on the Kochi tour.

-Mattancherry Palace: Mattancherry Palace is also known as the Dutch Palace located at 12 km from Ernakulam, it was built in 1545 C.E.
-The place houses the array of murals.
-It represents the great work of Sanskrit poet Kalidasa and showcases the beautifully written Hindu moral books Ramanaya and Mahabharat.
+Mattancherry Palace: Mattancherry Palace is also known as the Dutch Palace located 12 km from Ernakulam, it was built in 1545 C.E.
+The place houses an array of murals.
+It represents the great work of the Sanskrit poet Kalidasa and showcases the beautifully written Hindu moral books Ramanaya and Mahabharat.

-Chinese Fishing Nets: Chinese Fishing Nets is one of the famous tourist attractions in Kochi.
+Chinese Fishing Nets: Chinese Fishing Nets are one of the famous tourist attractions in Kochi.
 It can commonly be seen in the Cochin houseboat.
-The net is mounted on bamboo and teak poles holding it horizontally to bring down into the sea.
+The net is mounted on bamboo and teak poles holding it horizontally to bring it down into the sea.

 Kerala Folklore Museum: Kerala Folklore Museum is created in the typical Kerala style inspired by ancient temples.
 The museum houses a priceless collection of thousands of artifacts covering three major architectural styles: Malabar, Portuguese, and Travancore.

-Jew Synagogue and Jew Town: Jew Synagogue and Jew Town are surrounded near the thin street winding between the Mattancherry Palace and Jewish The synagogue, the oldest place housing the Jewish community.
-This place is the perfect destination to stock up exotic crafts and beautiful antiques.
+Jew Synagogue and Jew Town: Jew Synagogue and Jew Town are surrounded by the thin street winding between the Mattancherry Palace and Jewish The synagogue, the oldest place housing the Jewish community.
+This place is the perfect destination to stock up on exotic crafts and beautiful antiques.

 Athirapally Waterfalls: Athirapally Waterfalls is 75 km from Cochin.
 This place is a combination of a mountain landscape and a beach with frolicking waves.
 This waterfall marks the entrance to the Sholayar Ranges in its pure form which makes it an illustration of nature.

-Cochin cruise:1-day trip cruise cochin reveals the beauty of this beautiful city cruise that provides accommodation with free WiFi, a restaurant, and a private lounge.
-Cochin houseboat offers a balcony with the view of lakes, a private kitchen, and a large seating area.
+Cochin cruise:1-day trip cruise Cochin reveals the beauty of this beautiful city cruise that provides accommodation with free WiFi, a restaurant, and a private lounge.
+Cochin houseboat offers a balcony with a view of lakes, a private kitchen, and a large seating area.

 Cherai Beach: Cherai Beach is located a few kilometers from Ernakulam industrial district.
 This is one of the favorite spots for people looking for soothing swimming with the advantage of being in the backdrop of coconut groves.
 This beach provides a wonderful view of the famous Chinese Fishing Nets.

-Kochi is the city famous for a Malayalam dish Puttu Kadala.
+Kochi is a city famous for the Malayalam dish Puttu Kadala.
 Nothing is more satisfying than a Puttu and Kadala curry piping hot plate for dinner.
 This quintessential dish can be found in every restaurant.
 Puttu is ground rice served with coconut or banana shavings and Kadala curry consists of black chickpeas cooked in roasted coconut gravy.

 Where to Stay:

-Grand Hyatt Bolgatty: Grand Hyatt Bolgatty is a 5-star hotel with luxury rooms that offer the lake view and some private villas with plunge pools that offer comfort and relaxation.
+Grand Hyatt Bolgatty: Grand Hyatt Bolgatty is a 5-star hotel with luxury rooms that offer a lake view and some private villas with plunge pools that offer comfort and relaxation.

-Taj Malabar: Taj Malabar offers the landscaped pool and a fitness center combined with colonial Victorian elegance and modern architecture.
+Taj Malabar: Taj Malabar offers a landscaped pool and a fitness center combined with colonial Victorian elegance and modern architecture.

-CGH Earth Chittoor Kottaram: CGH Earth Chittoor Kottaram is located on the banks of Kerala's scenic backwater.
-This is the heritage hotel famous for its hospitality from the three-century.
+CGH Earth Chittoor Kottaram: CGH Earth Chittoor Kottaram is located on the banks of Kerala’s scenic backwater.
+This is a heritage hotel famous for its hospitality from the three-century.

 Malabar House: Malabar House offers well-decorated rooms with an outdoor pool overlooking tropical views.
-This hotel offers a salon and breakfast buffets.
+This hotel offers a salon and breakfast buffet.

-Old Harbour: Old Harbour is a years-old Portuguese manor house offering free internet access, restaurants and outdoor pool to the visitors.
+Old Harbour: Old Harbour is a years-old Portuguese manor house offering free internet access, restaurants, and an outdoor pool to visitors.

 Koder House: Koder House was constructed in 1808.
 This hotel features Portuguese architecture and offers a swimming pool and spacious rooms.

-Forte Kochi: Forte Kochi is a luxurious 5-star hotel located on Princess Road this hotel features the swimming pool and well-equipped spacious rooms.
+Forte Kochi: Forte Kochi is a luxurious 5-star hotel located on Princess Road this hotel features a swimming pool and well-equipped spacious rooms.

 CGH Earth Eighth Bastion: CGH Earth Eighth Bastion is just 200 meters from Chinese Fishing Nets.
-This hotel features a seasonal pool, a big beautiful garden, and large rooms and a business center.
+This hotel features a seasonal pool, a big beautiful garden, large rooms, and a business center.

 Le Colonial 1506:Le Colonial 1506 is a historic luxury hotel that offers free WiFi access to an outdoor swimming pool and separately decorated sitting areas and rooms.